-Fees and charges are expected to increase by an average 2.2% annually.
-Charges for domestic and trade waste have not been increased in the early years of the LTFP; however will increase in later years to reflect cost increases in providing the service.
+Fees and charges: are expected to increase by an average 3% annually.
+Charges for domestic and trade waste have not been increased in the early years of the LTFP; however, may increase in later years to reflect cost increases in providing the service.

-Investment revenue has been estimated based on current cash levels and future expected earnings of the Bank Bill Swap Rate (BBSW) + 1.1% over the 10 year period.
-The annual interest rate is estimated at 1.2% for the 2 years to 2022/23, 1.3% for 2023/24, and an average 2.2% for the remaining years to 2030/31.
+Investment revenue: has been estimated based on current cash levels and future expected earnings of the Bank Bill Swap Rate (BBSW) + 1.1% over the 10 year period.
+The average annual interest rate is 2% for the 3 years to 2024/25, and an average 3.5% for the remaining years to 2031/32.

-Grants for Recurrent and Capital purposes have increased by an average 2.2% annually, which is in line with CPI (if relevant for grant).
+Grants for Recurrent and Capital purposes: have increased by an average 2.8% annually, which is in line with CPI (if relevant for grant).

-Proceeds from Asset Sales are projected in the LTFP to begin from 2021/22.
+Proceeds from Asset Sales: are projected in the LTFP to begin from 2023/24.
 The proceeds from sales will be used for infrastructure asset renewals and upgrades, Property Development Reserve and Section 7.11 funding gap.

-Employee costs have been estimated based on agreed award increases.
+Employee costs: have been estimated based on agreed award increases.
 Workers compensation has been factored by the same rate, which is an average of 2.9% per year.
-From 2021/22, compulsory super rates increase by 0.05% to reach 12% in 2025/26.
+In 2022/23, compulsory super rates increase by 0.05% to reach 12% in 2025/26.

-Operational and capital materials and contracts expenditure are estimated to increase annually by an average of 1.9%, which in line with CPI.
+Operational and capital materials and contracts: expenditure are estimated to increase annually by an average of 3%, which in line with CPI.
+From 2024/25, \$700k annual operating costs have been added for Marian Street Theatre to material costs.

-Borrowing Costs have been estimated based on 95 basis points over 90 day BBSW per annum, rising to a maximum rate of 3.4%.
-The annual interest rate is estimated at 1.1% up to 2022/23, 1.2% for 2023/24, and an average of 2.1% for the remaining years to 2030/31.
+Borrowing Costs: have been estimated based on 95 basis points over 90 day BBSW per annum, rising to a maximum rate of 4%.
+The average annual interest rate is 3.7% for the ten years to 2031/32.